The Safe Zone Project

 - What are the cultural norms for dating and friendship?

-- What is the LGBT population like in my host country?
+- What is the LGBTQ population like in my host country?
 How visible and large is it?

-- What is the general attitude toward LGBT people in my host country?
+- What is the general attitude toward LGBTQ people in my host country?

 - Is it safe for me to be out in my host country?